 If a student is absent the day she/he is scheduled to speak and has not made prior arrangements with the instructor, a ZERO grade will be recorded for the presentation portion of the assignment.
-Each student may redo ONE speech on the day of the final.
-If a student missed a previous speech, this will be his or her opportunity to replace the zero grade.
+Each student may redo ONE speech on the last day of class for any reason.